andreros/typescript-boilerplate/README.md

 ## License

-This is free and unencumbered software released into the [public domain](UNLICENSE.txt) License.
+This is free and unencumbered software released into the [public domain](UNLICENSE.txt) license.
 For more information, please refer to [http://unlicense.org](http://unlicense.org).